 33. How should special education services in local and regional jails be treated?

 The teachers that serve incarcerated students are employed by the public school divisions and should follow the school divisions’ policies and procedures.
 If a school closure causes educational services for all students to pause within a school or division, then the school/division is generally not required to provide services to the affected students eligible for special education services during that same period of time.
 The Jails Program teachers should follow COVID-19 containment procedures of the regional and local jails, as well.

-38. How will school closures related to COVID-19 affect my school division’s monitoring activities pertaining to program improvement as part of results driven accountability (RDA) and/or noncompliance as part of RDA, federal Indicators, or overuse of the Virginia Alternate Assessment Program (VAAP)?
+34. How will the school closures related to COVID-19 affect my school division’s monitoring activities pertaining to program improvement as part of results-driven accountability (RDA) and/or noncompliance as part of RDA, federal Indicators, or overuse of the Virginia Alternate Assessment Program (VAAP)?

 At this time, there is no guidance from the United States Department of Education’s Office of Special Education Programs (OSEP) regarding the waiver of federal timelines related to special education compliance.
 Local divisions are encouraged to continue to work with their regional monitors to resolve noncompliance in a timely fashion, not to exceed one year from notification.
-Transferring files remotely via SSWS Dropbox or allowing "read only" access to your special education computerized program is encouraged in lieu of face-to-face meetings.
+Transferring files remotely via the Single Sign-on for Web Systems (SSWS) Dropbox or allowing "read-only" access to your special education computerized program is encouraged in lieu of face-to-face meetings.
 There is more flexibility related to program improvement monitoring activities in that deadlines are not held to the same one year standard as compliance.

 Special Education Advisory Committee (SEAC)

 39. Do you have any guidance for the local Special Education Advisory Committee’s (SEAC) review of the Annual Plan?